groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/java/add/doc.en.md

       content: |
         ```java {style=abap}
-        // Generate image watermark for DOC
+        // Add image watermark to DOC

         // Pass file to be watermarked to Watermarker
         Watermarker watermarker = new Watermarker("input.doc");